kapsarovL/kapsarovL/README.md

 #### 🚀 About Me

-A front-end developer based in Macedonia with a passion for creating beautiful and functional websites. <br>
+A front-end developer based in Macedonia passionate about creating beautiful and functional websites. <br>
 I love exploring new technologies and experimenting with different design patterns to create engaging<br>
 user experiences.